Traffic and Performance

 The breakdown tables provide detailed Cloudflare edge analytics, giving you visibility into how traffic flows through the edge network.
 The section appears when edge analytics are available (hostnames selected and a valid time range).

-A toggle at the top of the section lets you switch between viewing data by **Edge Requests** (count) or **Edge Data Traffic** (bytes transferred).
+Two tabs at the top of this section let you switch the table values between Edge Requests (count) and Edge Data Traffic (bytes transferred).

 Each table shows the top entries sorted by count or bytes.